ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    A modified type entry describing a pointer or reference type
 >    (using `DW_TAG_pointer_type`, `DW_TAG_reference_type` or
 >    `DW_TAG_rvalue_reference_type`) may have a `DW_AT_address_space`
->    attribute with a constant value AS representing an architecture
+>    attribute with a constant value ASPACE representing an
->    specific DWARF address space (see 2.12 "Address Spaces").
-If
+>    architecture specific DWARF address space (see 2.12 "Address
->    omitted, this defaults to `DW_ASPACE_default`.
-The address space
+>    Spaces").
+If omitted, this defaults to `DW_ASPACE_default`.
+The
->    of a memory location which is not in the default address space is
+>    address space of a memory location which is not in the default
->    set as if the expression `DW_OP_constu` AS; `DW_OP_mem` were
+>    address space is set as if the expression `DW_OP_constu` ASPACE;
->    evaluated for that instance of the variable.
+>    `DW_OP_mem` were evaluated for that instance of the variable.

 In Section 7.1.1.1 "Contents of the Name Index", replace the bullet: